pboachie/theBarcodeAPI/barcodeAPI/README.md

   }
 }
 ```
-**Note**: Ensure your client sends MCP JSON-RPC requests (typically via HTTP POST) to this same SSE URL.
-FastMCP will route these commands to the appropriate handlers, like `generate_barcode_mcp`.
+**Note**: Ensure your client sends MCP JSON-RPC requests (typically via HTTP POST if not using a library that abstracts this over SSE) to the `/api/v1/mcp/sse` endpoint.
+FastMCP routes commands sent to this SSE mount path.
+The `/messages/` suffix is not used.

 ## 🧪 Testing